alibaba/PhotonLibOS/README.md

 ctest
 ```

-Note the examples are also built from testing.
-When running performance test, remember to remove CMAKE_BUILD_TYPE=Debug.

 ## About Photon

 Photon was originally created from the storage team of Alibaba Cloud since 2017.
 It's a production ready library, and has
-been deployed to hundreds of thousands of hosts as the infrastructure of cloud software.
-We would like to make a
+been deployed to hundreds of thousands of hosts as the infrastructure of cloud software. **We would like to make a
-commitment that Photon will be continuously updated, as long as those cloud software still evolve.
+commitment that Photon will be continuously updated, as long as those cloud software still evolve**.

 Some open source projects are using Photon as well, for instance: